 Amazon Book Sales Have Very Little Profit

-Although Amazon offers easy publishing features, most Amazon book sellers make only 1-3% profit per book.
+Although Amazon offers easy publishing features, most Amazon booksellers make only 1% to 3% profit per book.

-If you want hands-off with your fulfillment and to retain your customer information, you need a third-party company to support you.
-If you are at a point where you are selling 100+ packages through your ecommerce site, it’s time to consider a fulfillment center.
+If you want help with your fulfillment and retaining your customer information, you need a third-party company to support you.
+If you are selling 100-plus packages through your e-commerce site, it’s time to consider a fulfillment center.

-Keep reading to see how Print Bind Ship can offer you the same benefits of FBA but at a lower price point and seamlessly synchronizes with your point of sale.
+Keep reading to see how Print Bind Ship can offer you the same benefits as FBA at a lower price.

 How Print Bind Ship Can Help You Grow

 Print Bind Ship can help you reduce costs, increase sales and provide your customers with the best experience possible.